fivetran/fivetran_sdk/development-guide.md

     "alert_type": "TASK"
 }
 ```
 - Usage example:
 ```
 responseObserver.onError(Status.UNAVAILABLE.withDescription(jsonMessage).asException());
 ```

-- The error description would be converted to a SEVERE log if it is not in the correct JSON format.
+- We convert the error description to a SEVERE log if it is not in the correct JSON format and fail the sync.

 ### Retries
 - Partner code should retry transient problems internally